s-vivien/CGBenchmark/README.md

 java -jar CGBenchmark.jar -c \<path to your json configuration\>

 ### Configure:
 Before you can run the tool, you must configure your CG account, code list and some other stuff.
+Fortunately, the CG cookie has a very long lifetime (several monthes) so you'll only have to do this once.
+As for the `agentId` of the enemy you want to benchmark your code against, you can grab it on [CGStats](http://cgstats.magusgeek.com) by searching the opponent's nickname in the leaderboard; its agentId will be displayed at the top of the results.

 The configuration uses the JSON format, and must contains the following items :
 ```javascript